Predicting software defect potentials

 These 13 supplemental topics are not the only items that can be included in requirements, but none of these 13 should be omitted by accident given that they can all have a significant effect on software projects.

 Clients will discover a majority of latent defects as the software goes into production and begins to accumulate usage hours.
 The rate at which latent defects are discovered is surprisingly variable.
 The three major factors that influence the discovery of latent defects are

-1. Defect discovery goes up with numbers of users.
+1. Defect discovery goes up with the number of users.

-2. Defect discovery goes up with numbers of usage hours.
+2. Defect discovery goes up with the number of usage hours.

 3. Defect discovery goes down with increasing application size.